 Do not take fish-oil or omega-3 fatty acid supplements to lower your risk of heart disease, heart attack, and stroke.
 Research has not shown that these supplements lower risk.1

 Fish is an important part of a heart-healthy diet.
 A heart-healthy diet is not just for people who have existing health problems.
 It is good for all healthy adults and children older than age 2.
 Learning heart-healthy eating habits now can help prevent problems in years to come.
 Eating a heart-healthy diet can help you to:

 Eating fish may help lower your risk of coronary artery disease.

-Try to eat omega-3 fatty acids in foods like fish rather than taking a supplement.
+Try to eat omega-3 fatty acids in foods like fish.